 Foligno is unusual among the cities of Umbria in that it is built in the plain.
 Indeed, the local people travel around it on bicycles!!
-The city was badly hit in the earthquake of 1997 and is still to emerge fully from the scaffolding.
-Nevertheless, there is much to see here.
+The city was badly hit in the earthquake of 1997 but has now fully recovered.
+It was an important artistic centre in the 15th century, and many works survive, some in situ and some in the museum in Palazzo Trinci.

 Foligno enjoys superb rail and road links.
 Day trips are easily possible by train to Spoleto, Assisi, Spello and Perugia and by bus to Nocera Umbra, Trevi, Bevagna and Montefalco.
-I have enjoyed staying at Hotel Italia and Albergo le Mura.
-I have yet to try Hotel Villa dei Platani, which is opposite the station, but it receives excellent reviews.
+I have enjoyed staying at Hotel Italia; Albergo le Mura; and Hotel Villa dei Platani, which is opposite the station.

 My favourite restaurants in Foligno are: